Database

 We recommend keeping the package installations on the same machine as SQL Server.
 It will reduce confusion and increase the accuracy of reporting.
 Run the installs/upgrades on the machine they apply to, so this should be the same machine that contains SQL Server (if on Windows).

-Installs: Please ensure the user running the package installation is able to create databases unless you also pass /SkipDatabasePermissionCheck (in that case you simply need db_owner to the database being managed if it was pre-created).
+Installation: Please either ensure the user running the package installation is able to create databases or pass

 SQL Server Authentication to Local SQL Server